-During the year, the committee met 4 times to approve various matters including the share transfer/transmission requests, Demat requests and also to look into redressal of investors' grievances.
+During the year, the committee met 2 times i.e. on 26th August, 2020 and 4th February, 2021 to approve various matters including the share transfer/transmission requests, Demat requests and also to look into redressal of investors' grievances.

 The attendance of the members at the meetings of the committee is given below: